Llano, Texas: Birding

-Golf

-The Llano River Golf Course is located two miles (3 km) west of the Llano Courthouse on the Ranch Road 152, adjacent to Robinson City Park.
-The 18-hole golf is located on the banks of the Llano River.
-A fully equipped pro shop and golf carts are also available.

 Geology and archaeology

 Llanite, a rare type of brown rhyolite porphyry with sky-blue quartz crystals and rusty-pink microcline feldspar, is found nowhere else in the world except in Llano County.
 Llanite can be found along a highway cut 9 mi north of Llano on Texas 16.
 The largest piece of polished llanite in the world can be seen at the Badu House.

 The centuries-long habitation of various Native American tribes in the area has produced numerous archaeological sites which attract amateur archaeologists year-round.

-An extensive exhibit of artifacts, both Native American and early Texan, and a large display of area gems and minerals are on permanent exhibition at the Llano County Museum.